Guyana: Crime of the Century: Production

+Filming took place entirely on-location in Acapulco and San Francisco.

 Reception

+Upon theatrical release, the film received generally negative reviews from critics, who called it exploitative.
 Roger Ebert of the Chicago Sun-Times gave the film 0 out of 4 and wrote: "The movie brings absolutely no insights to Guyana.
 It exploits human suffering for profit.
 It is a geek show.
 Universal and its exhibitors should be ashamed."

+Awards and nominations

+Salvador Lozano Mena received a 1980 Ariel Award nomination for Best Production Design.

 Historical inaccuracies

 Most notably, the "Johnsontown" membership is largely cast with white actors, while in reality, and at its height, the majority (68%) of Peoples Temple members were African-American.

+Johnson is depicted throughout the film as a Christian fundamentalist.
+While the real Jim Jones was an ordained Protestant minister, by the time he had moved to Guyana he had largely rejected Christianity and adopted an esoteric belief system called "Apostolic Socialism".

 Moreover, the film depicts "Susan Ames" (the fictionalized version of Peoples Temple loyalist Sharon Amos, as played by Yvonne De Carlo) being murdered, along with her children, by a shadowy, knife-wielding man.
 In reality, Sharon Amos—a hardcore supporter of Jim Jones stationed in nearby Georgetown—followed the orders of Jones for his followers to die on 18 November 1978.
 Amos reportedly took a kitchen butcher knife and slit the throats of her two youngest children (Christa, age 11, and Martin, age 10), then asked her eldest daughter Liane (age 21) to kill her with the knife, thus leaving Liane to kill herself.

-As Johnson (Stuart Whitman) appears to expire from a gunshot, he pulls his shirt open by the lower four buttons.
+As Johnson (Stuart Whitman) slowly dies from a gunshot, he pulls his shirt open by the lower four buttons.
 This is meant to reflect actual Jonestown death scene photos in which Jim Jones is seen lying on the pavilion floor with his red shirt open.
-The real reason Jones' shirt is open is unknown.
+The real reason Jones' shirt is due to post-mortem bloating of his chest cavity.

+Alternate versions

+The 90-minute US cut runs 25 minutes shorter than the original, 115-minute Mexican cut.
+Aside from removing several violent and sexual scenes, the film also adds voiceover narration from an unseen male survivor.